trungdq88/real-time-twitter-banner/README.md

 3. Slap the emojis into the default banner (emoji images provided by [twemoji](https://github.com/twitter/twemoji)).
 4. Update your profile banner using Twitter API.
 (Rate limit: 30 requests per 15 mins)

+The script fetch new replies every 6 seconds (to avoid rate limit), then update the banner only if there are new emojis.

+The delay between reply and banner update is between 6s to 15s.

 ## Run the script

 ```